4 Reasons to Integrate Google Analytics 4 into Your Digital Strategy Now

 With the changes in terminology and additional features, your business’s reporting will look different with Google Analytics 4.
 Starting the migration process now gives you time to tweak your reports and compare them against past data sets.
 Additionally, it gives you time to ensure that everything you want to track is doing so correctly.

-All Google Analytics 4 reports are generated using a measurement ID tag that you must place on your website or through Google Tag Manager.
+Google Analytics 4 generates reports using a measurement ID tag.
+You must place on your website yourself or use through Google Tag Manager.
 By migrating and installing your GA4 measurement ID now, you will be able to make sure it is tested properly and accurately collects your data.
-If you are not sure where to begin, our digital strategy and web development teams will be able to assist you with the proper migration and implementation of Google Analytics 4.
+If you are not sure where to begin, our digital strategy and web development teams will be able to assist you.
+With 30 years in the digital sphere, we’re well versed in the proper migration protocols of Google Analytics 4.

 Ready to Migrate to Google Analytics 4?